bluemodel/BlueM.Wave/docs/articles/analysis.md

     ''' that should be added to the main diagram
     ''' </summary>
     Public Overrides ReadOnly Property hasResultSeries() As Boolean Get
             Return True
         End Get
+    End Property

+    ''' <summary>
+    ''' Flag indicating whether the analysis function has a result table
+    ''' that should be shown in a separate window
+    ''' </summary>
+    Public Overrides ReadOnly Property hasResultTable() As Boolean Get
+            Return True
+        End Get